j-norwood-young/bunq-fix-csv/README.md

 Fixes the formatting problem of bunq csv statement exports, where the amounts are formatted with a Dutch number format with a comma deciman separator (xxx.xxx.xxx,xx), but most accounting software expects plain number format with a full stop separator (xxxxxxxxx.xx).

+## Website Tool

+You can use this tool immediately on (https://j-norwood-young.github.io/bunq-fix-csv/)[https://j-norwood-young.github.io/bunq-fix-csv/].

 ## Usage

 ```